 After seeing Lelouch's and Suzaku's new outfits after episode 21, the fanbase spent weeks snickering childishly.
 The actual outfits really aren't that bad, being designed by CLAMP... but... well, they... are... designed by CLAMP.
 Lelouch's outfit is the better one of the two, but the Nice Hat just pushes it past the "Pope/Not Pope" outfit threshold.
 Suzaku looks OK while wearing the cape, but then he takes it off and you see he has skin-tight shoulders.
-The fact that their arms and legs are insanely long (there's a reason why fans call CLAMP's character's noodle people) doesn't help.
+The fact that their arms and legs are so long (as expected of most character designs from CLAMP) doesn't help.

 A CLAMP artbook◊ shows that the Nice Hat could have been worse. the original version looked like nothing so much as a kite; the hat he does wear in the show is merely the base of the original.

-CLAMP also designed an outfit for C.C. to go along with Lelouch and Suzaku's.
-It actually looks pretty good, so it's the one that doesn't show up in the series (though she does wear it in the final Picture Drama).
+CLAMP also designed an outfit for C.C. to go along with Lelouch's and Suzaku's.
+It actually looks pretty good, but unfortunately doesn't show up in the series (she does finally wear it in one of the last Picture Drama features).

-For some, the overly fancy looking ornamental sword Lelouch carried, which to most looks like a plastic toy, was usually taken more seriously after he got fatally skewered by it in the last episode while others have said that the sword actually ruined the aforementioned scene for them, sending it from Tear Jerker to Narm territory.
+For some, the overly fancy looking ornamental sword Lelouch carried was usually taken more seriously after he got fatally skewered by it in the last episode while others have said that the sword actually ruined the aforementioned scene for them.

 Several Britannia nobles have hairstyles out of date by at least a hundred years, including the Emperor.
 The British just really love wigs.